 As his skills and confidence developed in the following month, he began tackling much more aggressive terrain, jumps, and drops.
 We upgraded the Reyes to the air fork and also to knobbier tires with a bit more bite.

 He subsequently shredded blue and black trails all over Bentonville with his upgraded Pello Reyes, and was more in love with this bike than we’d ever seen him before.

 With a 6″ seat height range of 25.25 – 31″, the Pello Reyes fits kids with inseams approximately 22 – 29″.
 Most high-end 24″ bikes are built in this range, with the Pello’s 25″ minimum seat height being on the “smaller” end, while the woom 5, the largest 24″ bike we recommend, has a 26.4″ minimum seat height.

 Packed with features, including a lightweight 6061 aluminum frame and fork and Tektro mechanical disc brakes, the standard Pello Reyes weighs in at a mere 21.9 lbs.
 Our testers were able to dominate hills they had been unable to summit in the past on heavier bikes.

-If your young grom is ready for a shock, the Reyes is fully capable as its frame is suspension corrected and the Spinner Grind Air fork (with 55mm on travel) comes installed and fine-tuned to work with the Reyes.
-If you purchase the suspension fork, the rigid fork is also included to allow for maximum versatility.
-The Reyes we tested out didn’t come with the Spinner shock, but we’ve only heard great things about it.
+If your young grom is ready for suspension, the Reyes is fully capable as its frame is suspension corrected and the RST F1RST fork (with 60mm on travel) comes installed and fine-tuned to work with the Reyes.
+If you purchase the Reyes with the suspension fork, the rigid fork is also included to allow for maximum versatility.

 Rider’s Body Position